-Also, largely due to covid, there have been some innovations by the British Council and their partners such as IELTS on computer, IELTS Indicator, and there are pilot programs that aim to allow the student to do the entire official Academic English or General Training test online including the speaking test.
+Also, largely due to covid, there have been some innovations by the British Council and their partners such as IELTS on computer, IELTS Indicator, and there are IELTS test pilot programs that aim to allow the student to do the entire official Academic English or General Training test online including the speaking test.

-A lot of students struggle with IELTS preparation online, especially organising themselves and making sure they understand the test format, as well as allowing sufficient preparation time.
+A lot of students struggle with IELTS preparation online, especially with organising themselves and making sure they understand the test format, as well as allowing sufficient preparation time for practice tests.

 There are plenty of IELTS preparation online free resources, but you need to choose the right website to help you progress!
-We have compiled some useful tips that will help you with your IELTS exam preparation and can be used to improve your English language studies.
+We have compiled some useful tips that will help you with your IELTS exam preparation and can be used to make progress and improve your English language studies ahead of your test.

 IELTS Academic test preparation

 How do I start my online IELTS preparation?

 Most students start their online preparation with very little time left to actually prepare.